feldera/feldera/docs/sql/streaming.md

 ### `WATERMARK` expressions

-*This feature is not yet fully implemented.
-This documentation is only orientative.*

 `WATERMARK` is an annotation on the data in a column of a table that is relevant for the case of stream processing.  `WATERMARK` is described by an expression that evaluates to a constant value.
 The